 Spiritual affirmations are declarations to ourselves and the universe of our intentions to make something true.
 Intention and creativity are key to their effectiveness.

-To “affirm” something, by dictionary definition, means that you are declaring it to be true.
-So when I affirm that I am fit when I am not, wealthy when I am financially struggling, or loved when I am lonely, how exactly does that work in the guise of living authentically—and who the heck am I kidding?
+To affirm something, by definition, means that you are declaring it to be true.
+So, when I affirm that I am fit when I am not, wealthy when I am financially struggling, or loved when I am lonely, how exactly does that work in the guise of living authentically—and who the heck am I kidding?

-Some say it takes 21 days of repetition for an affirmation make its mark on your psyche, so aim to keep your affirmation going for at least a month.
-In the beginning you will have to consciously choose to repeat your affirmations.
-If you repeat them at every opportunity they will begin to replace the negative mind banter that takes over when we are not monitoring our thoughts.
+Some say it takes 21 days of repetition for an affirmation to make its mark on your psyche, so aim to keep your affirmation going for at least a month.
+In the beginning you will have to consciously choose to repeat your spiritual affirmations.
+If you repeat them at every opportunity, they will begin to replace the negative mind banter that takes over when we’re not monitoring our thoughts.
 See if you can make the dynamic tension go away by making your words and reality match.

-Here are a few positive affirmations to get you started.
-Please feel free to share your own in the comments below!
+Here are a few positive affirmations to get you started!

 I am peaceful in my body, heart, and soul.